Product-Based Shopping Experience

 eBay is transforming the shopping experience to be product-based.
 A Product-Based Shopping Experience (PBSE) will make it easier for buyers to find the merchandise that meets their search criteria and quickly decide which products they want to purchase.
 Please visit our Seller Center for more information on why eBay is moving to the new experience.

 Sellers and developers looking for complete integration details can skip directly to the Product-Based Shopping Experience Playbook.
 Note that sellers and developers have the option of integrating with PBSE using the traditional Trading API or the new REST-based Inventory API.

 At a glance

-- In mid-August 2018, all Phase 2 functionality is expected to be ready for use by sellers.
-In addition to the Phase 1 product lines, sellers listing within the Phase 2 categories will be expected to associate new and existing listings of any condition and in any format (auction, fixed-price, etc) with products in the eBay Catalog.
-With Phase 2, the PBSE requirement will roll out to entire leaf categories, and not just certain brands within a category.
+- In Phase 2 of PBSE, sellers listing within the Phase 2 categories will be expected to associate new and existing listings of any condition and in any format (auction, fixed-price, etc) with products in the eBay Catalog.
+With Phase 2, the PBSE requirement rolls out to entire leaf categories, and not just certain brands within a category.
 Sellers will be required to associate all listings with an eBay Catalog product beginning in mid-September 2018.

-- eBay is releasing new APIs, updating existing APIs, and improving the eBay selling tools to make it easier for developers and sellers to find, edit, and add products in our catalog, and associate them with their listings.
+- eBay released new APIs, updated existing APIs, and is improving the eBay selling tools to make it easier for developers and sellers to find, edit, and add products in our catalog, and associate them with their listings.

 - If developers and sellers do not take action to associate their listings with eBay products for Phase 1 and Phase 2 categories, their listings may have minimal or no visibility to buyers, and sellers will no longer be able to successfully revise an existing listing or complete a new listing if you do not use the catalog.